The chayote or christophine: planting, caring for, and harvesting

 Diseases and parasitic pests

-To learn more: Red spider mite: identification and treatment.
+For more information: Red spider mite: identification and treatment.

-The propagation of chayote
+The propagation of the chayote

 Harvest the fruits from your chayote young plants and plant them simply in a pot, under shelter, at a temperature of at least 20°C.